 Lasagna is a classic pasta dish from Italian cuisine.
 It has multiple layers of pasta, tomato sauce, and often meat and cheese.
 But how many layers should a lasagna have?
 And how should you stack the layers?

 Lasagna typically has 3-4 layers but you can add more layers if you want.
-There needs to be at least two layers of pasta to qualify as lasagna.
+There need to be at least two layers of pasta to qualify as lasagna.
 You put a layer of sauce first, cover it with pasta, put bechamel sauce, sauce again, then top it with cheese.
 Repeat this process till you get the desired number of layers.

 From a distance, lasagna may seem like a pretty difficult dish to make.
 However, if you know the proper way to layer the pasta and incorporate the right ingredients, you will be making delicious lasagna in no time.
 And in this article, we are going to be discussing all these things and more.

-What Is the Minimum Number of Layers In Lasagna?
+What Is the Minimum Number of Layers in Lasagna?

 The whole thing about lasagna is that it is a layered dish.
 There need to be multiple layers of pasta sheets in between the sauce and other elements.